-The carrying amount of the item financial assets - amortized cost increased by \in 16,049 million compared to year-end 2020.
-The increase in business volume amounted to \notin 20,396 million, but due to the planned sale of Raiffeisenbank (Bulgaria) EAD and its wholly owned subsidiary Raiffeisen Leasing Bulgaria EOOD \notin 4,347 million were reclassified to item (23) Non-current assets and disposal groups classified as held for sale.
+The carrying amount of the item financial assets - amortized cost increased by \leqslant 16,049 million compared to year-end 2020.
+The increase in business volume amounted to \leqslant 20,396 million, but due to the planned sale of Raiffeisenbank (Bulgaria) EAD and its wholly owned subsidiary Raiffeisen Leasing Bulgaria EOOD \leqslant 4,347 million were reclassified to item (23) Non-current assets and disposal groups classified as held for sale.

-The increase of \in 18,496 million in lending business was mainly due to loans to non-financial companies (increase: \in 7,191 million), especially at group head office (increase: \in 2,362 million), mainly in long-term loans to corporate customers, in Russia (increase: \in 1,625 million), mainly in working capital financing, in the Czech Republic (increase: \in 1,037 million, of which \in 433 million from the integration of Equa bank) and in Ukraine (increase: \in 795 million).
-The increase in short-term business of \in 6,042 million resulted mainly from the Czech Republic (increase: \in 3,893 million) due to a higher volume of repo-transactions as well as from Russia (increase: \in 780 million) and Hungary (increase: \in 663 million), mainly due to short-term investments with the National Bank.
-There was an increase of \in 5,262 million in loans to households, mainly from mortgage and consumer loans, mostly in the Czech Republic (increase: \in 2,509 million, of which \in 1,649 million from the integration of Equa bank) and in Russia (increase: \in 781 million).
+The increase of € 18,496 million in lending business was mainly due to loans to non-financial companies (increase: € 7,191 million), especially at group head office (increase: € 2,362 million), mainly in long-term loans to corporate customers, in Russia (increase: € 1,625 million), mainly in working capital financing, in the Czech Republic (increase: € 1,037 million, of which € 433 million from the integration of Equa bank) and in Ukraine (increase: € 795 million).
+The increase in short-term business of € 6,042 million resulted mainly from the Czech Republic (increase: € 3,893 million) due to a higher volume of repo-transactions as well as from Russia (increase: € 780 million) and Hungary (increase: € 663 million), mainly due to short-term investments with the National Bank.
+There was an increase of € 5,262 million in loans to households, mainly from mortgage and consumer loans, mostly in the Czech Republic (increase: € 2,509 million, of which € 1,649 million from the integration of Equa bank) and in Russia (increase: € 781 million).